Natural ● Sustainable ● Low-Maintenance ● Beautiful

 –I can coach you through the elements of a successful landscape.
 Whether you are installing a landscape yourself, or hiring someone else to prepare and plant it, you will need to understand what is important to create the healthy, low-maintenance, and beautiful landscape of your dreams.

 -I can teach you hands-on gardening skills.
 Need help with pruning?
 Garden care?
 Dahlia dividing?
 Seed starting?
 Apple tree grafting?
 Have me out for what is essentially your very own one-on-one gardening workshop.
 Some have me out for multiple sessions at different times of the year to teach proper garden maintenance.
 Let me know what you are looking for!

 –I include you in the process!
-Some design projects I will take home and complete based on the needs and wants you have expressed to me.
+Some design projects I can take home and complete based on the needs and wants you have expressed to me.
 Alternatively, designs be completed collaboratively.
 Depending on how hands-on you want to be, sometimes having your insight and approval combined with my plant and design knowledge in collaboration is more efficient than when I work behind the scenes.
 This is up to you!
 To do this, all I need is a table, your time and enthusiasm, and an internet connection.
 Some of my largest and most complex designs have been created in collaboration with my clients over multiple sessions.

 Things I Don’t Do

-–I don’t make detailed irrigation recommendations.
+–I don’t make specific irrigation recommendations.
 You will need a certified irrigation specialist for that.

 –I don’t install the landscape.
 You can hire an installation company or do-it-yourself.
-I can, however, coach you through the best way do-it-yourself!
+I can, however, coach you through the best way to do-it-yourself!
 I can even come out and provide one-on-one and hands-on tutoring as you install the landscape.

 –I don’t have outside companies that I recommend for services, as I do not like to endorse others’ work besides my own.
 I do recommend having multiple companies out and comparing bids.